enr/xite/src/xite/markdown/installation.md

     ./gradlew -q

-This command will build a working installation of Xite in target/app directory
+This command will build a working installation of Xite in target/install/xite directory

-Add 'dist' to the command and you'll have a zip distribution archive.

-    ./gradlew dist

 To try Xite immediately, from the base directory:

-    ./target/app/bin/xite
+    ./target/install/xite/bin/xite

 This builds Xite site.

 To see results:

-    ./target/app/bin/xite --port 9090 run
+    ./target/install/xite/bin/xite --port 9090 run

 and point your browser to <http://localhost:9090/xite>

-For a real installation, move target/app where you like
+For a real installation, move target/install/xite where you like

-    mv target/app $HOME/apps/xite
+    mv target/install/xite $HOME/apps/xite

 You can use symbolic link to have Xite in your path, without further settings